Near McAllister in Madison County, Montana — The American West (Mountains)

 The trail started from the Oregon Trail near present-day Douglas, Wyoming and ran north into Montana.
 While livestock grazing and water were scarce along this route, it was the fastest way to the gold fields.
 The emigrants were unconcerned that it cut through the buffalo hunting grounds of the Lakota, Arapaho, and Northern Cheyenne.
 The Indians, however, found this illegal incursion into their prime hunting grounds to be intolerable.
 In response they began a series of sporadic raids against the emigrants.
 (Submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on May 5, 2018.
-This page originally submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 59 times since then.
+It was originally submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 148 times since then and 41 times this year.
 Photos: 1, 2. submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.